Gaussian Process Surrogate Models for Neural Networks: Background

 where $\mathbf{K}$ is the ${N\times N}$ Gram matrix of pairwise covariances, $k(\mathbf{x}_i, \mathbf{x}_j)$, and~${\mathbf{k_{*}} = [k(\mathbf{x}_1, \mathbf{x_{*}}), \ldots, k(\mathbf{x}_N, \mathbf{x_{*}})]^{T}}$.

-The kernel function $k$ specifies the prior on what kind of functions might be represented in observed data; for example, it can express expectations about smoothness or periodicity.
+The kernel function $k$ specifies the prior on what kind of functions might be represented in observed data, for example, expressing expected smoothness or periodicity.
 Parametric kernels have hyperparameters $\theta$ that affect this prior and thus the posterior predictive.
 These kernel hyperparameters can be adapted to the properties of a dataset, thus defining a prior over functions that is appropriate for that context. \Gls{gp} kernel hyperparameters are typically learned via gradient-based optimization to maximize the \gls{gp} marginal likelihood, $p(\mathbf{y} \mid\mathbf{X})$.
 Again due to properties of the \gls{gp}, this marginal likelihood has the closed-form expression: